ARM-software/psa-api/doc/crypto/api/ops/pake.rst

             This derivation occurs as part of the authentication flow.

     *   -   Hash-to-element method
-        -   Derive a password token (PT) element from the password, using the hash-to-curve procedure for elliptic curve groups, and a direct method for finite field groups.
+        -   Derive a password token element PT from the password, using the hash-to-curve procedure for elliptic curve groups, and a direct method for finite field groups.
-            This derivation can be carried out when the network SSID and password is provisioned to the device, and the PT stored as part of the configuration.
+            This derivation can be carried out when the network SSID and password is provisioned to the device, and PT is stored as part of the configuration.

-            During authentication, the PWE is derived from the PT.
+            During authentication, PWE is derived from PT.

 The hash-to-element method is recommended, as it is less vulnerable to timing-based attacks, and reduces the authentication time.